Blackheath to Canary Wharf walk

-- Continue along the riverside path for 750m.
+Continue along the riverside path for 750m, to Limehouse Lock.

 - As you go under an elevated section of the Docklands Light Railway, Heron Quays DLR station is on the right.

-Many refreshment places can be found in the various shopping malls inside the buildings.
+There are many refreshment places in the shopping malls beneath the office buildings.

 ⬅ North (map rotated 90°)